idebtor/nowic/01GettingStarted.md

       4. Press any arrow key once
       5. Move your mouse (The misplaced window will follow your cursor.)

+    __Problem in platformio-ide-terminal:__ If the prompt does not show up in the terminal, you may look Issues #765 and #760 at github/platformio/platformio-atom-ide-terminal.
+      1. #760 is a solution for Windows users.
+      2. #765 includes a comment I posted.
+What I found is to follow the #760 solution except one item.
+Use apm instead of npm.

 ## Install "GitHub Desktop" and "Git"
 - Install __git__ from [this site](https://git-scm.com/downloads) for your computer.
 - Install __GitHub Desktop__